 - U. Pawlicka-Deger, Laboratory: A New Space in Digital Humanities, in: Debates in the Digital Humanities.
 Institutions, Infrastructures at the Interstices, ed.
 A. McGrail, et al., Univ of Minnesota Press, Minneapolis [forthcoming]

 - U. Pawlicka, Data, Collaboration, Laboratory: Bringing Concepts from Science into Humanities Practice, “English Studies” 98.5 (2017): 526-541.
 Doi: 10.1080/0013838X.2017.1332022

 * Situated Research Practices in Digital Humanities

 It is a “Digital Humanities Quarterly” special issue edited together with Dr Mila Oiva from the Department of Cultural History at the University of Turku.
 Please see the CFP here.
-The issue will be released in 2019.
+The issue is submitted and hopefully will be released in 2020.

 * Research Data Management (RDM) in ARTS

 Since 2017, I have worked in the Research Data Management group (RDM) at Aalto University as a data agent in the School of Arts, Design and Architecture.
 My goal is to support faculty, researchers, and students in the data management tasks ranging from organizing to storing to opening data.